 The main attraction to the drama (besides the gorgeous cinematography) is the growing intimate relationship between Goblin Kim Shin and Eun Tak, a meeting of minds and spirits.
 Usually we get "noona romances" in Korean dramas: younger men liking older ladies, but here it's reversed and we get a May - December romance instead.
 Heck, we even get a wedding in this show, and we rarely ever see weddings in K-dramas (although this is no Jane Austen story, it does not end with a wedding!).
 Plus, we don't have to suffer through any triangle love story - no second male lead pining over Euk Tak or drawing our attention away from the first male lead's interest in her.
 The second male lead has his own separate love interest.
 Hooray for that!
 It's been a staple in Korean dramas for far too long for writers to make the second male lead more sympathetic than the first male lead.
 It's nice to avoid that scenario once in awhile.

 Don't miss this trend-setting Korean drama, Goblin!
-You can download the great OST on iTunes and I hope someday this show receives an official DVD box set release on Region One for the Americas.
+I hope someday this show receives an official DVD box set release on Region One for the Americas.
 Blu-ray would be even better.
 It deserves it.
 The purist K-drama fan wants their own hard copies of favorite shows for posterity, and not just from streaming sites, which can disappear at any time, and in this masterpiece's case, did.

 HOME TO KOREAN DRAMA REVIEWS